ZhijianZhou01/virusrecom/README.md

 ### 1.1 pip method

-ervdetective has been distributed to the standard library of PyPI, and can be easily installed by ```pip```.
+virusrecom has been distributed to the standard library of PyPI, and can be easily installed by ```pip```.

 ```
-pip install ervdetective
+pip install virusrecom
 ervdetective -h
 ```